dboehmer/coocook/README.md

 ## Copyright and License

 This software is copyright (c) 2016,2017 by Daniel Böhmer.
-No license is granted to other entities.
+This is free software, licensed under the GNU General Public License, Version 3, June 2007.